Skip to content

 EB-5 Source of Funds Documentation: What USCIS Requires and Common Mistakes

-Under EB-5 regulations, your capital must come from a lawful source in your country of residence or any other country.
-Lawful means the funds were obtained legally, through legitimate business, employment, investment returns, inheritance, gifts, or other legal means.
-You cannot invest money derived from illegal activities, corruption, tax evasion, or other criminal sources.[1]
+EB-5 regulations require that your capital come from a lawful source in your country of residence or any other country.
+Lawful means the funds were earned legally, through legitimate business, employment, investment returns, inheritance, gifts, or other legal means.
+Money derived from illegal activities, corruption, tax evasion, or other criminal sources is disqualifying.[1]

-USCIS's burden is to verify that your funds are clean and traceable.
-Your burden is to provide documentation that clearly shows where your money came from and how it reached the account from which you'll transfer it for EB-5 investment.
+According to USCIS guidance on the EB-5 program, the agency's job is to verify that funds are clean and traceable.
+Your job is to produce documentation that shows, without gaps, where the money came from and how it reached the account from which you wired it for EB-5 investment.
+No gaps.
+No hand waving.

 Earned Income and Wages